 Oasis TEARS PF® Preservative-Free Lubricant Eye Drops lubricate, moisten, and relieve symptoms of dry eye disease.
 Symptoms can range from irritation, dryness, burning, gritty (foreign body sensation), and may have other underlying causes.

-Ask your eye doctor if you’re symptoms might be related to dry eye disease and which Oasis TEARS Lubricant drop is best for your symptoms.
+Ask your eye doctor in Cincinnati, Ohio if you’re symptoms might be related to dry eye disease and which Oasis TEARS Lubricant drop is best for your symptoms.

 Xiidra® (lifitegrast ophthalmic solution) 5% is a prescription eye drop used to treat the signs and symptoms of dry eye disease. *Note: Do not use Xiidra if you are allergic to any of its ingredients.
 Seek medical care immediately if you get any symptoms of an allergic reaction.